-At the invitation of the Chairman, in agreement with the Chief Executive Officer, meetings of the Board of Directors were attended regularly by certain executives of the Company and the Group and representatives of the responsible company functions (such as, inter alia, the Chief Financial Officer, the Officer in Charge of Financial Reporting, the Head of the Human Resources and Real Estate Department, the Head of Internal Audit, the Risk Officer, the Head of Anti-Corruption and Model 231 and the Head of the Operations, Corporate Strategy and Innovation Department), as well as external consultants to provide appropriate insight in relation to the discussion of specific agenda items.
-During the self-assessment, the Directors expressed their particular appreciation for the participation and contribution of the Company's executives at board meetings, which furthered their understanding of Fincantieri and its business.
+At the invitation of the Chairman, in agreement with the Chief Executive Officer, meetings of the Board of Directors were attended regularly by certain executives of the Company and the Group and representatives of the responsible company functions (such as, inter alia, the Chief Financial Officer, the Officer in Charge of Financial Reporting, the Head of the Human Resources and Real Estate Department, the Head of Internal Auditing, the Risk Officer, the Head of Group Compliance (now Head of the Group Compliance, Anti-Corruption and Model 231 Function) and the Head of the Operations, Corporate Strategy and Innovation Department), as well as external consultants to provide appropriate insight in relation to the discussion of specific agenda items.
+During the self-assessment, the Directors emphasised that they had the opportunity to work together with the company's management and appreciated their quality, both in business management and staff functions.
 Board meetings for the approval of financial data are always attended by the Officer in Charge in accordance with art.
-154-bis of the Italian Consolidated Law on Finance (TUF).
+154-bis of the Italian Consolidated Law on Finance.

-In accordance with the provisions of the BoD Regulations, all meetings were duly convened by the Chairman with at least five days' notice.
-In the course of the financial year, the deadlines for the transmission to all Directors and Auditors of the documents relating to the items on the agenda for which a Board resolution was required were met.
+In accordance with the provisions of the BoD Regulation, all meetings were duly convened by the Chairman with at least five days' notice, except for four extraordinary meetings called with two days' notice.
+In the course of the financial year, the deadlines for the transmission to all Directors and Auditors of the documents relating to the items on the agenda for which a Board resolution was required were basically met.

-For the 2024 financial year, 12 meetings had been scheduled as of the date of this Report, 3 of which have already been held in the first months of the year.
+For the 2025 financial year, 13 meetings had been scheduled as of the date of this Report, 3 of which have already been held in the first months of the year.

-The Regulation of the Board of Directors is available at www.fincantieri.com under the section 'Governance and Ethics - Board of Directors'.
+The Regulation of the Board of Directors is available at www.fincantieri.com under the section "Governance and Ethics - Board of Directors".